SteveWinward/PowerApps/WriteUps/ElectronicSignatures.md

 ![Edit Form](Images/signature-demo-pen-input-contorls-missing.JPG)

 Lastly, click on the preivew icon in the upper right of the editor.
 Fill out the form and click on the check icon.
-This will now save your first entity that includes a digital signature!
+This will now save your first entity that includes an electronic signature!

 ![Signature Demo](Images/signature-demo-input-form.JPG)